Russia targets Kyiv with drones, killing 3 and wounding 29

 The attack came a day after a Russian missiles and drones killed four people, including two Kyiv, prompting fresh pleas from Ukraine’s President Volodymyr Zelenskyy for Western air defense systems.

+Russia’s Defense Ministry claimed on Sunday that over the previous day, its forces struck energy facilities and rail infrastructure serving Ukraine's war effort, as well as other military targets such as troop deployment points and a drone factory.

+It did not comment specifically on strikes on Kyiv, nor on the civilian casualties reported by Ukraine.

-Russian President Vladimir Putin, meanwhile, said the country had tested a new nuclear-capable and powered cruise missile fit to confound existing defenses, according to remarks released on Sunday.
+Elsewhere, Russian President Vladimir Putin said the country had tested a new nuclear-capable and powered cruise missile fit to confound existing defenses, according to remarks released on Sunday.

+In Russia's Bryansk region near Ukraine, a civilian woman was hospitalized with injuries after a Ukrainian drone struck her car, according to regional Gov. Alexander Bogomaz.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine